India Pacific Islands Cooperation

 + How has India enhanced its relations with Pacific Island countries in the 21st century? >

-In the 21st century, India has enhanced its relations with Pacific Island countries through diplomatic visits, development assistance, and partnerships.
-Initiatives include providing financial aid, technical assistance, and participating in regional summits like FIPIC to address mutual challenges and opportunities for growth.
+In the 21st century, India has enhanced relations with Pacific Island countries through diplomatic outreach, development assistance, and capacity-building initiatives.
+Initiatives include financial support for infrastructure projects, technical assistance in areas like healthcare and education, and engagement through the FIPIC, fostering stronger ties and cooperation.

 + What are the key agreements between India and Pacific Island countries? >